-7. Would you say you are more creative or analytical? – Marketing has transformed from an old-school brand building mechanism with no accountability for results into a science of measurable success metrics.
+Marketing has transformed from an old-school brand-building mechanism with no accountability for results into a science of measurable success metrics.
 This science requires deep analysis and conversion rate improvement testing.
 If your candidate is unable to comprehend and analyze metrics, you’ve got the wrong guy (or gal).

 RED FLAG – “I am far more creative.
 I love designing banners and logos.
 I leave analytics to the experts on my finance team.”

 Use the answers above only as a guide for your interviewee.